robin6119/M1_Application_CustomerBillingSystem/5_Report/README.md

 ## Strength:

-It is an automate application method ,so It will reduce the Human power.
+`It is an automate application method ,so It will reduce the Human power.`
 ## Weakness:

-Though it is an Automated process, it is not fully automated.
+`Though it is an Automated process, it is not fully automated.`
 ## Opportunities:

- It will Increase the company efficiency.
+ `It will Increase the company efficiency.
- Requires less man power in IShops etc...
+ Requires less man power in IShops etc...`
-Threads:
+## Threads:

-  By using this automation process, sometimes system might get corrupt.
+  `By using this automation process, sometimes system might get corrupt.
-  Provide false Information about the Customer.
+  Provide false Information about the Customer.`

-4W'S AND 1H:-
+# 4W'S AND 1H:-

 ## Why:

-* This project will help the store keeper in fast billing
+`* This project will help the store keeper in fast billing
 * This project enable store keeper to maintain a great database of all customers visited and purchase product from store.
 * Project will enable to see report regarding product and category.
-* Easy to maintain in future prospect.
+* Easy to maintain in future prospect.`
 ## What:

-* Add and maintain records of available products.
+`* Add and maintain records of available products.
 * Add and maintain customer details.
 * Add and maintain description of new products.
-* Add and maintain new entered category of products.
+* Add and maintain new entered category of products.`
 ## Where:

-*Departmental stores
+`* Departmental stores
-*Medicals.
-*Shops etc..
+* Medicals.
+* Shops etc..`
 ## When:
-While Billing the products.
+`* While Billing the products in shops.
+* Billing in medicals etc`

 ## How:

-This Web based application automate the process of Ordering and billing of departmental store.
+`This Web based application automate the process of Ordering and billing of departmental store.`

 # HIGH LEVEL REQUIREMENTS:-